tmoreton/trckfi/outstatic/content/posts/self-employed-taxes-7-easy-strategies-for-success.md

 For 2024, you'll need to make three quarterly tax payments, due on April 15, June 17, and Sept.
 16, with the final payment due on Jan.
 15, 2025.
 Setting reminders can help ensure you allocate funds accordingly, crucial for adhering to tax regulations.
 Consider a **high-yield savings account** to earn interest while your cash sits, I recommend [Ally Bank](ally.com/referral?code=4H3G4S7N9D) which provides a \~4.35% APY.
 Use our [referral link ](https://www.ally.com/referral?code=4H3G4S7N9D)and **receive up to $125 for joining.**

 While it may initially feel annoying to allocate a portion of your earnings each quarter, I now see it as a blessing rather than a curse.
-Spreading out tax payments throughout the year mitigates the risk of facing a substantial bill and potential penalties later on and using a HYSA like the one offered by Ally Bank is a great way to earn interest on my the cash you set aside.
+Spreading out tax payments throughout the year mitigates the risk of facing a substantial bill and potential penalties later on and using a [HYSA](https://www.ally.com/referral?code=4H3G4S7N9D) like the one offered by Ally Bank is a great way to earn interest on the cash you set aside.

-Another benefit of paying quartely taxes?
+Another benefit of paying quarterly taxes?
 You can take advantage of hiring a tax professional, who provides you with a quarterly estimate to make sure you're paying the right amount.

 ![](/images/early-retirement-cover-AwNT.png)